-Identify several potential business model ideas and create rough, rapid prototypes to represent each.
+Identify several potential solution ideas and create rough, rapid prototypes to visually represent each.
 You will take your rapid prototypes back out to your research participants to gather their feedback and refine your ideas.
+You will also need to map out the impact these solutions will have on the business model.

-Phase 5 - Final Product/Service & Prototype Presentation (Complete by 14-Nov)
+Phase 5 - Final Product/Service & Prototype Presentation

-Based on the feedback you receive from your persona, refine your business model ideas and develop a set of refined prototypes that represent your idea.
+Based on the feedback you receive from your persona, refine your solution ideas and develop a set of refined prototypes that visually represent your idea.
 Make the prototypes as realistic as possible, considering the various forms and modes of interaction You should also fully develop the business model so that all important aspects can be considered.
-In presenting the model and prototypes, you should consider and include information that is relevant from the previous phases of your project as well as any additional information that will help sell us on your idea.
+In presenting the model and prototypes, you should consider and include information that is relevant from the previous phases of your project as well as any additional information that will help sell us on your ideas.
 For the final phase of the project, you are required to consolidate your earlier presentation into one coherent and cohesive final presentation, including the addition of information associated with your final product or service prototype development.